 A bright future for this Mexican restaurant franchise

 In fact, that’s the story behind the first TacoTime franchised restaurant.
 A business acquaintance loved TacoTime food so much he teamed up with Ron to begin franchising the concept in the Western Washington area.
 So, in 1962, just two years after the company’s initial debut, the first TacoTime franchise opened in Tacoma, Washington.

 During the next decade, 48 franchised TacoTime restaurants opened throughout seven western states.
 As the 1970s came to a close, the company supported more than 150 locations.
 In 1978, Taco Time International Inc. was born when a franchise restaurant opened in Lethbridge, Alberta, Canada.
 By the end of the century, about 40 years from its humble beginnings in Eugene, Oregon, Taco Time International Inc. supported 225 domestic locations and multiple locations in Canada.

 “We are entirely focused on growing QSR brands,” says Jeff Smit, Chief Operating Officer of Kahala Brands.
 “The Mexican food category is the category that everybody wants to be in.
 We’re in this to fight the big boys, and we’re doing it by delivering on quality.
-TacoTime has nearly 60 years of serving exceptional Mexican food, and we have several franchise owners who have passed their restaurants down from generation to generation.
+TacoTime has over 60 years of serving exceptional Mexican food, and we have several franchise owners who have passed their restaurants down from generation to generation.
 From the franchise owner’s perspective, TacoTime validates very well: the food is great, the following is growing and the owners are making great lives for themselves and their families as small business owners.
 We have seen that when the public has a choice between TacoTime and the big boys, the customer comes back to TacoTime because we deliver on quality.”